Skip to main content

 Adding more modules

-• Give the module a name, description and edit its details like explained earlier and click “SAVE”.
+• Give the module a name, description and edit its settings as explained in the previous steps in this article.

-• Modules get added in sequential order – meaning the last one you add will be the first to appear on the page.
+• Modules get added in sequential order, meaning newly created ones will appear on top of the existing modules.

-7. To change the order, click the “Rearrange modules”
+7. To change the order, click on “Rearrange modules”

-• Click on the rearrange modules again to hide the modules.
+• Click on "Rearrange modules" again to hide the module list.

 Did this answer your question?